doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-helm-chart/index.md

 We can see the `Image ID` normalises the given image ref.
 In particular, it prefixes with the default registry `docker.io` and default repository `library`.

-### It Appears To Be Pulled From Dockerhub, But What Happened At The Container Runtime Layer?
+### Kubernetes Logs The Image Source As Dockerhub, But What Happened At The Container Runtime Layer?

 Analyse the Containerd logs to find the request: